-Notwithstanding that, the majority of NRAs are unsure whether or not they would have responsibility for implementing this provision; NRAs were asked to comment on whether certain ways of achieving this would be appropriate for NRAs to implement.
-Figure 6 presents NRAs' preliminary views in relation how they could assist in encouraging the availability of terminal equipment.
+Notwithstanding that, the majority of NRAs are unsure whether or not they would have responsibility for implementing Article 23a (2) of the 2009 USD ; NRAs were asked to comment on whether certain ways of achieving this would be appropriate for NRAs to implement.
+Figure 6 presents NRAs' preliminary views in relation to how they could assist in encouraging the availability of terminal equipment.

 There is a large degree of variation in the preliminary views with respect to the most appropriate way NRAs could achieve this objective.
-Most NRAs who responded (9) were of the view that it would not be appropriate for NRAs to consider publishing information about the use of terminal equipment for end-users with disabilities.
+Most NRAs who responded (9 NRAs) were of the view that it would not be appropriate for NRAs to consider publishing information about the use of terminal equipment for end-users with disabilities.

 However, 10 NRAs were of the preliminary view that it may be appropriate for them to encourage undertakings to provide accessible terminal equipment.
-Also appropriate, according to 9 NRAs, without prejudice to the independence of the NRA, would be to liaise with Government Bodies and Departments with respect to terminal equipment.
-In Greece and France, this process of liaison is already in place.
+Also appropriate, according to 9 NRAs, without prejudice to the independence of the NRA, would be to liaise with Government Bodies and Departments with respect to encouraging the availability of terminal equipment.
+For example, in Greece and in France, this process of liaison is already in place.